Home | Category: Sea Turtles

 Flatback Turtles

-Flatback sea turtles (Scientific name: Natator depressus) are native to Australia, and rarely travel far from home.
+Flatback sea turtles (Scientific name: Natator depressus) live in shallow continental seas off of northern Australia and southern New Guinea.
+Unlike most sea turtles, they stay within a small range most of their life and rarely travel far from home.
 They have the smallest geographic range of all sea turtles.
 They are most seen in waters off northern Australia and occasionally cross the Tropic of Capricorn to coastal Papua New Guinea to feed.
 [Source: Emily Thielk, Animal Diversity Web (ADW) /=]

 Flatback turtles prefer shallow, soft-bottom areas close to the shore, or inshore bays.
 They usually do not venture past the continental shelf or visit coral reefs.
 They have long lifespans of up to 100 years.
 Flatbacks raised in captivity mature and grow faster than those in the wild because they have more protein in their diets.
 Age is measured by the length of the carapace.